fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_testbenches.md

 begin

-  -- Direct instantiation of
-  -- the design under test
+  -- Direct instantiation of the design under test.
+  -- The statement below means: use the entity half_adder -- which is compiled into the work library, and use the -- architecture named rtl which is found in that entity.
+  -- Then connect the ports of that entity to the corresponding -- signals declared in the testbench.
   dut: entity work.half_adder(rtl)
     port map(
       A => A,